code-distortion/adapt/README.md

 ### Seeding during testing

 Adapt can run seeders for you automatically.
-The result will be incorporated into Adapt's caching system.
-This way, you won't need to run the seeders within each test!
+The result will be incorporated into its caching system.
+This way, you won't need to run the seeders *within* each test.

 If you'd like to specify seeders, or run different ones for different tests, see the `seeders` config option (or the `$seeders` test-class property).